chvolow24/jackdaw/README.md

 ## OS compatibility

-Jackdaw is compatibile with macOS and Linux.
+Jackdaw is compatible with macOS and Linux.

 Jackdaw currently depends on POSIX system APIs for threading and synchronization, directory navigation, timing, and inter-process communication.